ElofssonLab/web_pconsc3/README.md

 The IP address of of computational node is set at proj/pred/static/computenode.txt, one line per record

-##Author
+## Author
 Nanjiang Shu

-Short-term bioinformatics support at NBIS
+System developer at NBIS

 Email: nanjiang.shu@scilifelab.se